🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 If you're kind of a geek, you'll probably be put off at first when you begin looking at fish finders and see the low resolution screens they use despite the price tag.

-This unit has a screen resolution of 800 x 480.
+This unit's screen resolution is 800 x 480.
 It's hardly comparable to an iPhone 6 Plus screen at 1920 x 1080, but it actually looks better than you might expect.
 Humminbird does an excellent job cutting the glare on the screen.

 You'd be hard-pressed to see a cell phone screen on a bright day, but somehow the fish finder screen is always easy to see even from the back of my 22' pontoon boat.